aryan-karadia/AARAA/README.txt

-#h1 AARAA, A Machine Learning Model for Tomorrow
+AARAA, A Machine Learning Model for Tomorrow

-Note: In order for the linear regression model Jupyter Notebook file to work properly, both paths need to be indicated properly.
+Note: If you want to use the regression model yourself:

+both paths need to be indicated properly.

+Make sure the path corresponding to your machine is written properly in code block #2 "data= pd.read.excel(r".....").
+This should open the excel file with the data you are inputting.

-Make sure the path corresponding to your machine is written properly here: image.png
+Make sure the path corresponding to your machine is written properly in code block #12 "sys.path.insert(0, r".....").
+This should lead to the folder in which the NGOS.py file is in.

-and here:
-image.png
+Website Credits:

- Website Credits: TemplateHyperspace by HTML5 UP html5up.net | @ajlkn
+TemplateHyperspace by HTML5 UP html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)